What Is a Progressive Web App (PWA)? Plus Examples

 Though web apps aren’t built for each device, they are usually created using the “mobile-first” principle.
 The user experience is defined on mobile first, then scaled up to larger devices like tablets and desktops.
 Here are the benefits of a web app.

 Mobile apps generally cost more to build than web apps.
-However, they offer some great advantages for those able to invest, with some caveats noted below.
+However, they offer some significant advantages for those ready to invest, with a few necessary trade-offs to consider:

 Subscribe to our newsletter.